aakashdeshamne/Text-Editor/README.md

 Contributions are welcome!
 Feel free to open issues or submit pull requests to enhance the functionality or user experience of this text editor app.

-censed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Acknowledgments